tryscer/flock/flock-music.md

 “Come on, Alice!”
 ​	“I don’t want to.”
 ​	I’m sitting on the ground in front of the carousel.
 Everybody else is riding the horses.
 They bob up and down, rotating slowly, each in his turn appearing and disappearing from view.
 ​	“Come sit with me on the horse!” cries Cindy.
-Her horse, of peeling white and fading blue, is circling the platform, about to drop out of the horizon line of my sight.
+Her horse, of peeling white fur and fading blue saddle, is circling the platform, about to drop out of the horizon line of my sight.
 Eleanore, on a horse of peeling white and fading green, is riding hard on her tail.
 ​	“I do not want to celebrate,” I shout after her.
 ​	“I never knew a music show could feel this way,” Barry says, coming into view.
 His saddle is fading gold and his smile is idiotic.
 ​	“That was one song!”